 Invermere Beach

 This off-leash beach is dependent on the tides.
-Before you go, please check the tide information for the best use of this beach.
-You access the area off of Invermere Road.
+Before you go, please check the tide information to ensure the best use of this beach.
+You can access the area off Invermere Road.

 May Richards Bennett Pioneer Park

 Please note: only the forested land next to this park is off-leash.
-Park entrances can be found at 6700 Dover Road and 6780 Dover Road.
+The park entrances are at 6700 Dover Road and 6780 Dover Road.

 Northfield Rotary Lookout Park